harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Do not use `extern` keyword for an uninitialized non-constant global variable - not only is it redundant, it's also mistaken as a forward declaration for an external variable.

 >[!warning]
->Do not use `exstern` keyword for `constexpr`/`consteval` variables.
+>Do not use `extern` keyword for `constexpr`/`consteval` variables.
 They are meant to be evaluated at compile-time, and so linkage (which happens after compilation is done) is useless.

 >[!important]
 >Functions are external by default. `extern` keyword is not necessary for forward declaration.